KaanAlboy/Flappy-Bird-mock/README.md

 # Flappy Bird

-This is a flappy bird mock game built with ES6
+This is a flappy bird mock game built with ES6.
+Press "space" to start/restart the game.